lpouillo/vm5k/docs/vm5k.rst

   -l VM_DISK_LOCATION, --vm_disk_location VM_DISK_LOCATION
                         Where to create the qcow2: one (default) or all) -d VM_DISTRIBUTION, --vm_distribution VM_DISTRIBUTION
-                        how to distribute the VM distributed (default) or concentrated --vm-clean-disks      force to use a fresh copy of the vms backing_file --vm-munin            monitor VM with munin --vm-packages VM_PACKAGES
+                        how to distribute the VMs distributed (default) or concentrated --vm-clean-disks      force to use a fresh copy of the vms backing_file
-                        comma separated list of packages to be installed on the vms